Defining implication relation for classical logic: Introduction

-Many efforts has been made to resolve this problem such as \textit{relevance logic} which requires that antecedent and consequent be relevant, \textit{modal logic} which uses concept of strict implication, \textit{intuitionistic logic} which rejects the law of excluded middle, and \textit{inquisitive logic} (see, e.g., (Ciardelli \& Roelofsen, 2011)) which considers inquisitive semantics of sentences rather than just their descriptive aspects.
-These developments of non-classical logic are important to modern logics and other disciplines\textit{. }
+In classical logic, ``$P$ implies $Q$'' ($P\to Q$) is taken to be logically equivalent to ``it cannot be $P$ and not $Q$'' ($\neg(P\wedge\neg Q)$) or ``not-$P$ or $Q$'' ($\neg P\vee Q$) by duality.
+This equivalence can be viewed as the definition of implication by disjunction and negation ($P\to Q=\neg P\vee Q$, called \emph{material implication}), or used to define disjunction by implication and negation, so $P\to Q$ and $\neg P\vee Q$ can be replaced with one another in a derivation.

+It is well known that this definition of implication is problematic in that it leads to counter-intuitive results or ``paradoxes''.
+There are many paradoxes of material implication \citep[see e.g.][]{bronstein}.
+For instance, the theorem

+of classical logic means that any two propositions must be related by implication (total order).
+This does not agree with a large number of situations in the real world.
+For example, let $P=$ ``Alice is in Athens'' and $Q=$ ``Alice is in London'' (given an instant in the future), then both $P\to Q$ and $Q\to P$ cannot be true, so $(P\to Q)\vee(Q\to P)$ cannot be true.

+Many efforts have been made to resolve this problem and important non-classical logics are developed, such as modal logics which introduce the ``strict implication'', relevance logics which require that the antecedent and consequent of implications to be relevantly related (so they are paraconsistent logics which reject \emph{ex contradictione quodlibet (ECQ)}).

-However, classical logic exists on its own reason, and we are reluctant to discard it, see e.g. (Fulda, 1989).
-Indeed, classical logic, with its natural principles such as the law of excluded middle, is not only fundamental, but also simple and useful.
-Classical logic is an important part of logic education, so it has been an essential part of most logic textbooks.
-On the other hand, \textit{implication is a kernel concept in logic}.
-So it is not satisfying that the both simple and useful classical logic has an unnatural and even wrong definition of material implication appeared in many textbooks.
+However, classical logic exists on its own reason \citep[see e.g.][]{fulda}.
+And implication is the kernel concept in logic: ``implies'' means the same as that ``of ordinary inference and proof'' \citep{lewis}.
+So it is not satisfactory that the uniquely fundamental, simple and useful classical logic has a wrong definition of implication -- the material implication.

-Therefore, the motivation of this work is to improve the definition of implication to replace that of the material implication in classical logic, so that 1) it is ``natural'' and ``correct'', 2) it keeps the system still ``simple'', and 3) it keeps the classical logic still as ``useful''.
-In order to satisfy the second requirement, this work uses only concepts that already exist in classical logic rather than use those as specifically introduced in non-classical logics like relevance logic, modal logic, intuitionistic logic, many-valued logic, probabilistic logic, etc. The third requirement is to prevent developing ``too narrow'' a definition of implication, as Bronstein (1936) commented on E. J. Nelson's ``intensional logic'': ``Although his system does avoid the `paradoxes', it does so only by unduly narrowing his conception of implication.''

-Although classical logics include at least propositional and first-order logic, this work concentrates on classical\textit{ propositional logic}, as the relevant concepts are the same.